kavindu-mane/WhatsSender/README.md

 # WhatsSender
- WhatsSender is a simple tool for start whatsapp chat with unsaved contacts.It's support Whatsapp , Whatsapp Business and other types.
+ WhatsSender is a simple android tool for start whatsapp chat with unsaved contacts.It's support Whatsapp , Whatsapp Business and other types.

 ## Features
 * Support all WhatsApp versions snd types